Qianhao96/CITS-3403/Readme2.md

          -Sqlite3 are used for building the database -There are four tables(User, Category, poll, Response ) -User
-             -Contains users informations, and a boolean is_admin to check if the user is admin, so it can access the admin #  functionalites
+             -Contains users informations, and a boolean is_admin to check if the user is admin, so it can access the admin
+# Functionalites
          -Category
              -Cantains what kind of poll will be created, for example, Movie, Music or Recipe -Poll